sararob/automl-api-demo/README.md

 ## Deploying the function

+From within the `functions/` directory, run `npm install` to install the Node packages listed in `functions/package.json`.
 The `functions/index.js` file includes the functions code to call the custom AutoML model.

 First, replace the 3 placeholder strings at the top of the file with  info for your own project and AutoML model: